KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 ## Layer Conventions and Rules

-A layer, when inserted into an otherwise compliant Vulkan implementation,
+A layer, when inserted into an otherwise compliant Vulkan driver, <b>must</b>
-<b>must</b> still result in a compliant Vulkan implementation.
+still result in a compliant Vulkan driver.
 The intention is for layers to have a well-defined baseline behavior.
 Therefore, it must follow some conventions and rules defined below.